Get to Know Our Ambassador

 • Lives in: Ängelholm, Sweden

-• Occupation: Rider, entrepreneur, public speaker and mental coach
+• Occupation: Rider, entrepreneur, lecturer and mental coach

 Let’s go back to where it all started.
-How is it that riding became such a big part of your life?
+How did riding become such a big part of your life?

 Do you remember the first time you sat on a horse?